dthompson-jti/safety-check-app-concept/docs/IMPLEMENTATION-NOTES.md

 In `ScheduleView.tsx` (and other lists):
 1.  **Do not filter out** `'completing'` items.
 They must be present for `AnimatePresence` to detect their removal later.
 2.  **Determine Display Status:** If status is `'completing'`, calculate what the status *would be* based on the current time vs. due date.
-3.  **Sort/Group based on Display Status:** Place the item in the 'Late', 'Due', or 'Upcoming' bucket based on this calculation.
+3.  **Sort/Group based on Display Status:** Place the item in the 'Missed', 'Due', or 'Upcoming' bucket based on this calculation.

 **Code Example:**
 ```typescript